nqminhuit/minator/README.md

+# Minator

+**Minator** is a lightweight monitoring and alerting tool for containerized services and infrastructure, built in Go.
+It provides periodic health checks, dashboard visualization, and alerting for services like Forgejo, PostgreSQL, hardware usage, backups, and more.

+## Features

 | Feature                  | Mechanism                                                                 |
 | ------------------------ | ------------------------------------------------------------------------- |
 | Container service checks | Ping service via TCP/Unix socket, or check Podman container state via CLI |